The true hot restore feature enables you to backup and store the hot snapshot of the server data on-premise with the help of CloudCache.

-- Select this option to back up the server data on Druva Cloud, if the Phoenix agent is unable to synchronize the backup data to the Phoenix CloudCache during a given backup time frame either because the Phoenix CloudCache server is not reachable, or it has run out of the disk space.
+- Select this option to back up the server data on Druva Cloud, if the Hybrid Workloads agent is unable to synchronize the backup data to the CloudCache during a given backup time frame either because the CloudCache server is not reachable, or it has run out of the disk space.
 This ensures that the server backups are always complete.

-Note: To enable this option, you must upgrade the Phoenix agents to version 4.3 or later and Phoenix CloudCache to version 3.1 or later.
-After upgrading Phoenix CloudCache, CloudCache backs up all deduplicated blocks in all subsequent backups.
+Note: To enable this option, you must upgrade the Hybrid Workloads agents to version 4.3 or later and CloudCache to version 3.1 or later.
+After upgrading CloudCache, CloudCache backs up all deduplicated blocks in all subsequent backups.

 After you upgrade CloudCache to a version that supports true hot restore, you need to reattach the backup set to CloudCache so that the latest backed up data is synchronized to the upgraded CloudCache.
 This will result in one time full backup where all data present in the backup set as well as Phoenix Cloud is synchronized to the CloudCache.

 Note: The data is resynced from the server to the CloudCache.
 However, if the data from the CloudCache is never synced to the cloud, then the triggered decommission job will process in the next schedule.